bmschneider/SamsungDataAnalysis/CodeBook.md

 	* Note the use of the transpose (t) to appropriately combine each row average
 6. Section 'Write out the data set'
 	* We write out the data set as 'tidyData.csv'

+###Variable Descriptions

+Please also refer to original data description features_info.txt

+* labels
+	* subject_id: ID of the subject
+	* activity_cd: code for the activity subject is performing
+	* activity_name: name for the activity subject is performing
+* Variable kinds (combine the kind with the transform below to get the specific column name)
+	* tBodyAcc-XYZ
+	* tGravityAcc-XYZ
+	* tBodyAccJerk-XYZ
+	* tBodyGyro-XYZ
+	* tBodyGyroJerk-XYZ
+	* tBodyAccMag
+	* tGravityAccMag
+	* tBodyAccJerkMag
+	* tBodyGyroMag
+	* tBodyGyroJerkMag
+	* fBodyAcc-XYZ
+	* fBodyAccJerk-XYZ
+	* fBodyGyro-XYZ
+	* fBodyAccMag
+	* fBodyAccJerkMag
+	* fBodyGyroMag
+	* fBodyGyroJerkMag
+* Variable transform
+	* mean (average value)
+	* meanFreq (Weighted average of the frequency components to obtain a mean frequency)
+	* std (standard deviation)